somekindofdesign/you-sunk-my-battleship/README.md

     <li><a href="https://www.youtube.com/watch?v=alJH_c9t4zw">Python Battleship with Object Oriented Programming</a> by Knowledge Mavens through Youtube</li>
     <li><a href="https://copyassignment.com/battleship-game-code-in-python/">Battleship Game Code in Python</a> by Pranjav Dev through Copy Assignment</li>
     <li><a href="https://bigmonty12.github.io/battleship">Python for Beginners: Battleship2</a> by Austin Montgomery through BigMonty1.github.io</li>
-    <li><a href="http://www.figlet.org/examples.html">FIGlet</a> Plig.net through Figlet.org</li>
+    <li><a href="http://www.figlet.org/examples.html">FIGlet</a> by Plig.net through Figlet.org</li>
 </ul>
 <br>

 ### Direct Sourcing:
 <ul>
-    <li><a href="https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/">Python ASCII art using Pyfiglet Module</a> by Ankthon through Geek for Geeks - This appeared to be a straight forward method of inserting ASCII art into my project and there doesn't appear to be justification for changing or complicating it.</li>
+    <li><a href="https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/">Python ASCII art using Pyfiglet Module</a> by Ankthon through Geek for Geeks - This is a straight forward method of inserting ASCII art into the project and there didn't appear to be justification for changing or complicating it.</li>
     <li><a href="https://www.youtube.com/watch?v=alJH_c9t4zw">Python Battleship with Object Oriented Programming</a> by Knowledge Mavens through Youtube - This tutorial helped resolve two issues I couldn't get past on my own.
 The first was formatting the board with an f-string.
 Although all the characters were working, the layout of the board was broken.
-I'm unsure if the formatting placeholders are actually the optimal approach but they were the working one at the time of submission.
-Secondly, after putting together the elements of the game, I couldn't get it to run.
-After rechecking the definitions and functions using print statements to the console, I reviewed this solution and I realised I was missing the main function to run the script.</li>
+I'm unsure if formatting placeholders are actually the optimal approach but they were the best one at the time of submission.
+Secondly, after putting together the elements of the game, it would not run.
+After unusuccessfully rechecking the definitions and functions by printing to the terminal, reviewing this solution demonstrated that the main function to run the script was missing.</li>
-    <li><a href="https://www.askpython.com/python/examples/exit-a-python-program">Exit a Python Programm in 3 Easy Ways</a> by AskPython.com - when adding a prompt to play again after losing, I initially used break but this didn't acknowledge the player saying no to a new game.
-In looking for an alternative method to employ, I found this resource.
-I chose to use "quit" as it is built in and doesn't require importing anything else to the game (compared to sys.exit).
+    <li><a href="https://www.askpython.com/python/examples/exit-a-python-program">Exit a Python Programm in 3 Easy Ways</a> by AskPython.com - a break was used to stop game play after offering a rematch but this didn't acknowledge the player saying no to the new game.
+In looking for an alternative method to employ, this resource was discovered.
+The "quit" function was used as it is built in and doesn't require importing anything else to the game (compared to sys.exit).
 It is my understanding that this should only be used in scenarios such as student projects, where the code is not part of a larger, commercial project.</li>
 <ul>